Skip to Content

 medical centre cruise

-Where Can You Buy Medicine on a Cruise?
+Where Can You Buy Medicines on a Cruise?

-You won’t find particularly strong medicines here, just your common over the counter options such as paracetamol, ibuprofen, etc. The selection is usually quite limited.
+You won’t find powerful medicines here, just your common over-the-counter options such as paracetamol, ibuprofen, etc. The selection is usually quite limited.

 How Much Does Medicine Cost on a Cruise?